 When you work in advertising you hear a lot of the same names celebrated.
 Names like David Ogilvy, Bill Bernbach, Trevor Beattie and John Hegarty.
 Then every so often a reappraisal of the history of advertising is done and new old name is dug up and celebrated… such as the Socrates of San Francisco, Howard Gossage.

-So, for today’s blog post we thought we’d get in on the act and encourage a reappraisal of the work of one of advertising’s lost greats.
-A name not mentioned hardly at all any more, but who, for two decades, transformed advertising through the 60s and 70s as Creative Director at Collett Dickenson Pearce, which held such clients as Heineken, Harvey’s Bristol Cream, Bird’s Eye, Hovis, Benson & Hedges and Hamlet cigars.
+So, for today’s blog post we thought we’d get in on the act and encourage a reappraisal of the work of one of advertising’s lost greats: Colin Millward.
+A name hardly mentioned at all any more, but who, for two decades, transformed creative marketing through the 60s and 70s as Creative Director at Collett Dickenson Pearce, which held such clients as Heineken, Harvey’s Bristol Cream, Bird’s Eye, Hovis, Benson & Hedges and Hamlet cigars.

 Oh and if that’s not enough to peak your interest in him, people such as Alan Parker, Frank Lowe, Brian Duffy, Ridley Scott, Charles Saatchi… say they owe their careers to him (Alan Parker, Frank Lowe, David Puttnam are the people in the picture that you can see on this post).